-A personal goal of mine is to promote communication between the institutional and behavioral subfields of American Politics, both theoretically and methodologically.
-For my publications, dissertation research and other ongoing projects, see my research page here.
+For my publications and ongoing research, see my research page here.
 For information about my teaching experience, click here.
 For my CV, click here.
-You can reach me by email at: joseph.essig[at]rochester.edu.
+You can reach me by email at: joseph_essig[at]brown.edu.(Google Scholar Profile)

 Education: